- Buyer's Guide

 This is a tough one.
 What we have is a backpack with a really unique buckle system and advanced materials.
 I would say what comes closest is perhaps the Tres backpack from Timbuk2.
 However, the Tres is much larger in both dimension and volume.
 I am also digging the Mixed Works bags, though we haven’t heard much from them since they were introduced.

 You can visit the Mission Workshop HQ in San Francisco or one of the retailers around the world.
-However, the easiest way to get your hands on a VX Small Rucksack is to just order it direct from the website.
-It runs $279 and you get free FedEx shipping included.
-You also have the option of buying a waist-belt, which I would skip personally.
+However, the easiest way to get your hands on a VX Sanction Rucksack is to just order it direct from the website.
+It costs $279 [currently $285 for 2016].
+You also have the option of buying a waist belt, which I would skip personally.
 Again, it’s hard to pack this with enough weight that would require the stability and offloading of weight that a belt would give.

 For those wondering if the VX series is worth the price premium over the regular Mission Workshop bags, I would say it depends.
 For me, if I did this again, I wouldn’t buy the VX version.
 You have to understand that Mission Workshop bags are so nice already that any deluxe version of them seems superfluous.
-Is the $100 premium justified?
+Is the premium justified?
 Perhaps.
 I don’t know what the fabric and buckle upgrade costs.
 However, they just don’t feel like they are worth the premium price.
-I am glad I own the VX Small Rucksack but if someone wanted my advice, and they were not super determined to have the Arkiv closure and/or care that much about waterproofing, I’d steer them towards the Sanction for $179 instead.
+I am glad I own the VX Sanction Rucksack but if someone wanted my advice, and they were not super determined to have the Arkiv closure and/or care that much about waterproofing, I’d steer them towards the Sanction for $179 instead [currently $205 for 2016].
 You also get two extra colors to choose from!